Skip to content

 • For new accounts, the method used to verify the user's identity must be recorded on the Ticket.

-3. The Security Officer or designated personnel will grant access to systems as dictated by the employee's job title.
+3. The Security Officer or designated personnel will grant access to systems as dictated by the employee's role.
 If additional access is required outside of the minimum necessary to perform job functions, the requester must include a description of why the additional access is required as part of the access request.

 4. Once the review is completed, the Security Officer or designated personnel or Privacy Officer approves or rejects the Ticket.
 If the Ticket is rejected, it goes back for further review and documentation.